dovecot/documentation/source/configuration_manual/event_filter.rst

 .. versionchanged:: v2.3.12 filtering changed to use the common filter language (see :ref:`event_filter_new_lang`)

-Since v2.3.12, settings such as :ref:`setting-log_debug` use the common filtering languge.
+Since v2.3.12, settings such as :dovecot_core:ref:`log_debug` use the common filtering languge.
 For example::

   log_debug = (event=http_request_finished AND category=imap) OR \